Experience You Can Trust When It Matters Most

 "*" indicates required fields

 For over 40 years, families have trusted our firm for wrongful death lawsuits.
-We have an undefeated record in wrongful death litigation.
+We have an undefeated record in Texas wrongful death claims.
 Our success in securing maximum compensation speaks for itself.
-We are committed to getting the best results for you and your family.
+We are committed to getting the best results for you and your family, including securing the financial support your family needs after a wrongful death.

 If you believe your loved one’s death was the result of another person’s fault, contact Houston wrongful death lawyer Greg Baumgartner as soon as possible.
 We offer a free case evaluation and contingent attorneys’ fees.